micatske/micatske.github.io/_pages/project.md

 ![RESG](/images/projects/TSLA.png)

 # [Covid-19 Cases Analysis](https://github.com/micatske/covid-analysis)
+The project is for virtualize and analysis the Covid data from John's Hopkins data.
+Specifically, the project contains the following content:

  * Virtualized World Covid Data in confirmed, recovery, death and daily cases for different countries and regions using Johns Hopkins University’s Data